syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-windows-forms.md

 ![Install Presentation Winforms Nuget](Workingwith_Windows/Install_Nuget.png)

+N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your applications to use our components.

 Step 3: After installing the **Syncfusion.Presentation.WinForms** nuget package, the following assemblies were included in our project.
 <ul>
 <li>Syncfusion.Compression.Base</li>